pranjali-chauhan890/TicTacToe-Game-App/README.md

 A clean, fun, and lightweight Android implementation of the classic *Tic-Tac-Toe* (Noughts and Crosses) game.
 Play against a friend locally or challenge an AI opponent in this nostalgic strategy game with a modern UI.

+If you like this project, please ⭐ the repository and share it!

 ---

 ## 🕹 Features